tjvantoll/www.tjvantoll.com/source/_posts/2013-01-05-is-it-safe-to-use-the-body-as-a-top-level-container-yet.markdown

 </html>
 ```

 The use of a wrapper or container `div` around the page is fairly universal.
 It is commonly used to perform tasks such as centering a page's content or providing a shadow or border to frame it.
 But, since the `body` element is a necessity in the markup, why can't it be styled directly instead?
 Why is a wrapper `div` used?

-Historically there have been a number of issues with using the `body` element as a top level container.
+Historically there have been a number of issues with using the `body` element as a top level container in old versions of Internet Explorers.
+If you're supporting IE >= 8 you're good, but there are some things [you should be aware of](#now).

 <!--more-->

 ### IE 5.5

+To get to the origins of the wrapper `div` let's go way back.
 A pretty common practice is to center the top level container using `margin: 0 auto`, and this works fine in all browsers... back to IE 5.5.
 IE 5.5 did not support `auto` margins so this approach did not work.

 To center the top level container in IE 5.5 you had to make use of `text-align: center` as such: